LTDakin/ClusteringAlgorithim/README.md

 # ClusteringAlgorithim
-Project for 372, uses Euclidean distances and clusters them around
+Project for 372, uses Euclidean distances and determines clusters.